sameeresque/pyALF/README.md

 # pyALF
-A python Absorption Line Finding Tool. pyALF looks for weak HI absorption lines in the spectra of quasars, and returns a list of absorption line systems.
+A python Absorption Line Finding Tool. pyALF looks for HI absorption lines in the spectra of quasars, and returns a list of absorption line systems.
 This is done in two steps:

 1. Search for 'genuine' absorbers.
 2. Calculate the redshift of each probable Lyman alpha absorption, and look for corresponding Lyman series lines.
-By default, the code checks for all possible lines but an absorption system is flagged 'genuine' if atleast HI 1216 and HI 1026 are detected.
+By default, the code checks for all possible lines but an absorption system is flagged 'genuine' if atleast HI 1215 and HI 1025 are detected.

 # Installing `pyALF`